democrito88/sinuca/README.md

 ![](release/recursos/imagens/tutorial.PNG)

-A simple pool game made in C++.
+A simple pooling game made in C++.
 This is a engineering graduation student project made with the purpose to learn about coding, game developing and OOP. 🎱

 ### Usage
 Simply execute the **debug/Sinukoid.exe** file